How to Plot Your Volunteer Roles Like a Champion

 This week, check out our Volunteer Resourcing Plan Template.
 It’ll help you proactively plan your goals and roles for volunteer involvement in 2019!

-This template will help you proactively plan your goals and roles for volunteer involvement in 2019.
+Proactively plan your goals and roles for volunteer involvement.